 Ordinarily, even if your lawyer is not on the HSBC conveyancing panel they can still act for you on your sale.
 It might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their conditions fairly frequently currently.

 How does conveyancing in Colwall differ for new build properties?

-Most buyers of new build or newly converted property in Colwall approach us having been asked by the developer to sign contracts and commit to the purchase even before the property is completed.
-This is because developers in Colwall usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Colwall contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is ready to move into.
+This is because new home sellers in Colwall typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Colwall or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Colwall or who has acted in the same development.

 I'm remortgaging my existing property to a buy to let loan with Skipton Building Society and intend to use the remaining equity as a deposit on another house.
 The neighborhood we are talking about is Colwall.
 Will your lawyers be able to act for both sets of lenders and tie in the two deals?